 So, how do you even come up with an offer that is both reasonable and non-offensive?

-First off, you have to have a realistic budget, which is the best way to know how much home you can afford.
-You can figure this out by using our Home Affordability Calculator.
-This tool will give you an idea of what your mortgage payment would look like depending on factors like your income, your credit score, and monthly debt.
+First, you need to determine how much house you can afford.
+HomeLight’s Home Affordability Calculator will give you an idea of what your mortgage payment would look like depending on factors like your income, your credit score, and monthly debt.

 When it’s reasonable to offer 20% or more below the asking price

-The condition of the home is also another big negotiation point.
-Mary Riley, a top real estate agent in South Carolina, states, “It depends on how bad the repairs or the damage is.
-When you have a seasoned agent, sometimes you can work it out.
-But, you have to have good negotiating skills to make that happen.”
+The condition of the home is also another big negotiating point.
+“It depends on how bad the repairs or the damage is,” says Mary Riley, a top real estate agent in South Carolina.
+“When you have a seasoned agent, sometimes you can work it out, but you have to have good negotiating skills to make that happen.”

 Some significant repairs that might spur a price reduction include:

-- The roof needs replacing
+- The roof needs replacing.

-- There are foundation problems
+- There are foundation problems.

-- The home’s systems (electrical, plumbing, HVAC) need upgrading or to be brought up to code
+- The home’s systems (electrical, plumbing, HVAC) need upgrading or to be brought up to code.

-- The house is severely run down and needs extensive work
+- The house is severely run down and needs extensive work.

 When it’s reasonable to offer 11% to 19% below the asking price